julian1765/Project_2_Team_4/README.md

 ## 3. Next Method: Comparing Performances of 1 Feature Model and 2 Feature Model

-Using sentiment scores as the only independent value, we could not find a meaningful relationship between sentiment scores and stock price up and down movements.
-Then, we tried another method: comparing performances of a model with 1 feature (historical stock prices) and the one with 2 features (historical stock prices and sentiment scores).
+Finding no meaningful relationship by the initial method, we tried another method: comparing performances of a model with 1 feature (historical stock prices) and the one with 2 features (historical stock prices and sentiment scores). <br>
 The background of the method is as follows.
 Stock prices are not determined only by sentiment scores.
-Many features such as seasonality and population come into play, among which stock prices in the past are probably one of the primary features affecting future stock prices most.
+Many features come into play, among which historical stock prices are probably the primary feature.
 If sentiment scores have some relationship with stock price movements in a predictable and learnable way, predictions of the 2-feature model would be better than those of the 1-feature model, regardless of regression analyses or classification analyses.

 We deployed this methodology in several algorithms in the context of both regression or classification as explained below.